andersonmorillo/andersonmorillo.github.io/content/_index.md

           size: cover
           position: center
           parallax: false
-  # - block: markdown
+  - block: markdown
-  #   content:
+    content:
-  #     title: '📚 My Research'
+      title: '📚 My Research'
-  #     subtitle: ''
+      subtitle: ''
-  #     text: |-
+      text: |-
-  #       Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I'm a research and I can create alot of thinks with the power of CHATGPT and LOVE.

-  #       I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        In this space is to know about some important news of AI and also cool projetcs that I create.

-  #       Please reach out to collaborate 😃
+        Please reach out to collaborate 😃 ---> andersonmorillodiaz31@gmail.com
-  #   design:
+    design:
-  #     columns: '1'
+      columns: '1'
   # - block: collection
   #   id: papers
   #   content: